 In Flagstaff I grabbed a quick mid-morning snack while charging up to 300 miles.
 I could have driven straight into the Grand Canyon from Kingman – where the new Tusayan Supercharger has opened – but reports and posts I read did not agree on whether that Supercharger was open – so I stopped in Flagstaff just to be safe.

 I arrived at the Maswik Lodge in the Grand Canyon at 12:30 after driving 300 miles that day.
 I had a local beer, a bite to eat, and asked the info desk to point me to the closest hiking trail.

 This was my first time at the south rim of the Grand Canyon and, stating the obvious, the views are incredible.
 Photos taken with my phone do not do justice.
 At all.
 The Grand Canyon is the crown jewel not just of the Colorado Plateau region, but of the entire National Park Service.
-At over 200 miles long and a mile deep, the immense size is breathtaking.
-I cannot stress enough that this is must-visit.
+At over 200 miles long and a mile deep, the immense scale is breathtaking.
+This is must-visit.
 If you haven’t made it to the Grand Canyon yet, put it on your list of things to do.
 At the top.

 The hike down Bright Angel trail was spectacular…. and a hell of a workout.
 I saw Bighorn Sheep, chatted with folks from all over the world at rest stops, and took in the view.
 I was glad I added an extra day to the journey so I could make this stop, but one afternoon in the Grand Canyon is not enough.
 I’ll be back again with the whole family.